-To begin making your origami bookmark, place your paper on a flat surface with the white side face up.
+To begin making your origami bookmark, place your origami paper on a flat surface with the white side (or side with no pattern) facing up.
 Fold it in half diagonally to make a triangle.
-Crease well, then unfold.
+Crease well and then unfold.

-Fold it in half diagonally in the opposite direction.
-Crease well, then unfold.
-When you are done, you will have an "X" crease pattern as shown in the photo to the left.
+Then, fold the paper in half diagonally in the opposite direction.
+Crease well and then unfold.
+When you are done, you will have an "X" crease pattern as shown in the photo below.

 Fold in the Corners

-Fold the top left and bottom right corners in to meet the intersection of the "X" you created in the last step.
-When you are finished, your paper should look like the photo to the left.
+Fold the top left and bottom right corners in to meet the intersection of the "X" you created in the previous step.
+Crease well.
+When you are finished, your paper should look like the photo below.

 Fold the Paper in Half

-Rotate your paper so the longest edge is directly in front of you.
+Rotate your paper, so the longest edge is directly in front of you.
 Bring the left and right corners up to meet the center vertical crease.
-When this step of the project has been completed, your origami bookmark should look like the photo to the left.
+Crease the folds well.
+Now, your origami bookmark should look like the photo below.

 Tuck in the Flaps

 Flip your paper over.
-Tuck the top left and right flaps inside the pocket portion of the bookmark.
-Run your fingernail over all of the creases one last time to finish off your bookmark.
+Then, tuck the top left and right flaps inside the pocket portion of the bookmark.
+Run your fingernail over all of the creases one last time to finish the bookmark.